 Gen Z and Millenials are on their way to being the most influential generations as global demographics begin to shift.
 Not only will they make up a large portion of the workforce, but they will also be the main consumer population.
 In a survey conducted by Nielsen IQ, 81% of respondents felt that companies should take action to improve the environment.

 We should also note that these consumers are also workers in these industries.
 Whether looking for a product or a job, their values remain the same.
 Companies should take some form of responsibility.
 This will gradually become standard practice as companies evolve to cater to the demands of their clients and try to attract new workers.
 Any company, regardless of scale, can always find more ways to be ethical.
-Read our article to find out Everything You Need to Know About Ethical Fashion.
 Knowledge about social responsibility is easily transferable, meaning that everyone can find value in it.